mysql/mysql-router/README.txt

 `tests/` directory).
 Otherwise, the plugin will be installed in the *root*`/var/lib/harness` directory.

-The `INTERFACE` header files are the interface files to the plugin and shall be used by other plugins requiring features from this plugin.
+The header files in the directory given by `INTERFACE` are the interface files to the plugin and shall be used by other plugins requiring features from this plugin.
 These header files will be installed alongside the harness include files and will also be made available to other plugins while building from source.

 ### Plugin Directory Structure ###